 The Ministry of Health, as ‘the Department responsible’, is tasked with the funding and coordination of problem gambling services under the Gambling Act 2003, and assumed responsibility for this role on 1 July 2004.

-As of 1 July 2010, the Ministry’s problem gambling programme is guided by its Preventing and Minimising Gambling Harm six-year strategic plan 2010/11–2015/16, which sets out a high-level framework to guide the structure, delivery and direction of Ministry-funded problem gambling services and activities.
-It also outlines strategic alliances with other key stakeholders and organisations with an interest in preventing and minimising gambling harm.
-It is the NPGT’s intention to keep this website updated with information relevant to the objectives outlined in the Strategic Plan and the Ministry’s ongoing problem gambling work.
+As of 1 July 2016, the Ministry’s work in this area is guided by its Strategy to Prevent and Minimise Gambling Harm 2016/17 to 2018/19, which sets out a high-level framework to guide the structure, delivery and direction of Ministry-funded problem gambling services and activities.

+The Department of Internal Affairs (DIA) is the primary regulator of the gambling sector.
+DIA therefore has a key role in addressing problem gambling through the regulation and enforcement of the supply of gambling opportunities and the manner in which they are provided.
+It is the Ministry’s intention to keep this website updated with information relevant to the objectives outlined in the Strategic Plan and ongoing work to prevent and minimise gambling harm.
 Also included will be research reports, consultation documents, manuals and handbooks, presentation data and general service provider updates.

 For queries about the problem gambling strategy, email firstname.lastname@example.org